adaorachi/ghEditor/README.md

       ghEditorText.getValue()

 #### Set the textarea value
+###### *Note: When autosave option is set to true, the content of the editor will be overwritten when a change is made and saved.*
       const ghEditorText = ghEditor();
       ghEditorText.setValue('This text will appear in the editor')

 #### Sync gheditor editor value to default textarea
-This is considered useful when it is called in an action takes place like an event listener.
-Note that this is automatically called when the form which has the default textarea is submitted.
+###### *This is automatically called when the form which has the default textarea is submitted.
+It can also be fired manually if it is called when an action takes place; like an event listener.*

       const ghEditorText = ghEditor();
       ghEditorText.syncValue()